John Helm (commentator): Other networks

 Helm had a minor role at Euro '96 in England, and the arrival of Peter Drury in 1998 meant that he had no part to play in the network's coverage of that year's World Cup in France.
 From there on his ITV work was restricted to recorded highlights in the Yorkshire region, but Helm branched out as a freelancer.
 International audiences heard him regularly on broadcasts of both the Premier League and the Champions League.
 He also featured briefly on British Eurosport.

 In 2002, FIFA recruited him as one of their commentators for the World Cup in Korea/Japan, and he covered 39 of the 64 matches.
 He reprised the role at every tournament until 2018, and several other FIFA events.
 In addition to this, Helm was five's chief football commentator, reporting on UEFA Cup ties and the occasional international.

 Helm has also commentated for Radio Robins on Radio Alty and Alty TV who cover Altrincham FC games.

+In July 2025 he joined Lincoln City as the commentator and post-match interviewer for their club streaming service Imps+, and covered every competitive match in the 2025/26 season.